 The majority of our press portfolio is online, however we have had success with print and podcasts as well.
 Do you aspire to broaden your marketing to television?
 While it is not our specialty, we are happy to recommend a firm to assist.
 We encourage you to visit our press portfolio to get to know our work better.

 Typically, we hold our initial consultation via phone, Skype, or Facetime.
 We will send you a questionnaire in advance to complete before we speak so we can better get to know you and your unique needs.
 Our team will review your website, social media mentions, and anything else you would like to share so we can be well-versed during your meeting.
 You can expect your consultation to take approximately one hour.
 We'll run through specific questions about your needs, goals, and ideal relationship, and allow you plenty of time to ask questions.
 After we meet, we'll develop a proposal.
 This generally takes a few business days to turn around.
 Once you have reviewed the proposal, you'll have an opportunity to ask questions and express any concerns before signing and commencing services.

 Our current clients are primarily based in North and Central America as well as Western Europe but we're available globally.
 While we're based in Virginia, 80% of our clients are outside of our state.

 Absolutely!
-We offer 30 and 60 day coaching sessions, which allow small business owners to represent themselves.
-Included in these packages are handy PR tools such as sample media pitches, webinars, sample press releases, editable media lists to stay organized, and more.
+We offer 60 and 90 day coaching sessions, which allow small business owners to represent themselves.
+Included in these packages are PR tools such as sample media pitches, webinars, sample press releases, editable media lists to stay organized, and more.
 Services begin at $1800 USD.

 We speak on a number of wedding PR and marketing related topics.
 We invite you to review our Speaking page for our latest topics and recent engagements.
 Current clients may download our most frequently requested resources (biographies, head shots, logos, etc.) on our Resources page.